OAKRIDGE BIBLE CHAPEL

 Written by Josiah Boyd

-In the Spring of 2020, the Adult Sunday School class at Oakridge began working our way through the book of Acts.
-What follows are
+Beginning in November 2021, the Adult Sunday School class at Oakridge began working our way through the letter of Paul to the Romans.
+Below